Processing math: 100%

 Note that all relations discussed in this section are not conditioned by any particular Hamiltonian of the system under analysis, though they (as well as those discussed in the next section) are especially important for particles moving in spherically-symmetric potentials.

-This page titled 5.6: Revisiting Spherically-symmetric Problems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.6: Revisiting Spherically-symmetric Problems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform.